Still paying hyperscaler rates? Save up to 60% on your cloud costs

 Jason Karlin

-Last Updated: Feb 27, 2026
+Last Updated: Jun 3, 2026

-18 Minute Read
+26 Minute Read

-697 Views
+2132 Views

-We are in the early 2026 and “which is the best LLM?” debate has already spiced up with Gemini 3.1 Pro release on Feb 19, 2026.
-Wasting no time, here we are with a comprehensive Gemini 3.1 Pro vs Sonnet 4.6 vs Opus 4.6 vs GPT 5.2 comparison.
-To be precise, these four LLMs sit at the frontier of AI revolution.
-But they all are optimized differently.
+We are in early 2026 and the “which is the best LLM?” debate has already spiced up with the Gemini 3.1 Pro release on Feb 19, 2026.
+With Meta also entering the AI competition with Muse Spark, here we are with a comprehensive Gemini 3.1 Pro vs Meta Muse Spark vs Sonnet 4.6 vs Opus 4.6 vs GPT-5.2 comparison.

 • Gemini 3.1 Pro: Released to developers as a preview on February 19, 2026, and positioned as Google’s most advanced model for complex tasks, with native multimodality and up to 1M tokens of context.